 Love is more important than truth –

 For many years, truth was thought to be the highest value of Christianity and Christians were all about proclaiming truth, oftentimes at the expense of showing love.
 Recently the tables have turned and love has edged out truth as the most critical value.
 These days Christians are all about showing love, frequently at the expense of telling the truth.
-We need to recover some balance.
+Balance is critical in this situation.
 Loving people without also telling them the truth about their spiritual condition quickly devolves into a sloppy sentimentalism that is powerless to save anyone from anything.
 Conversely, truth proclaimed without love and empathy has a harsh, even hateful edge that turns off the people who need it the most.
 We need to tell the truth, but it needs to be done in a loving and compassionate manner.